Will Aldred

 I think this is a legitimate concern, and I’m glad you point to it.
 An alternative framing is lock-out of potentially very impactful causes.
 Dynamics of lock-out, as I see it, include:

-• EAs working in an already-established cause having personal and career-related incentives to ensure that EA keeps their cause as a top priority.
+• EAs working in an already-established cause having personal and career-related incentives to ensure that their cause is kept as a top EA priority

 A recent shortform by Caleb Parikh, discussing the specific case of digital sentience work, feels related.
 In Caleb’s words: